google/rappor/client/README.md

 4. Compares the analysis to the true client values, with metrics and plots.

-To have your client tested, you need a small executable wrapper, which reads and write sa CSV file in a specified format.
+To have your client tested, you need a small executable wrapper, which reads and write as CSV file in a specified format.

 Then add it to the `_run-one-instance` function in `regtest.sh`.